Impersonal verb: Spanish

 Most impersonal constructions in Spanish involve using a special verb in third-person defective verb with a direct object as its only argument or use of impersonal se (not to be confused with other uses of se).

-There are two main impersonal verbs in Spanish: haber (to have, there to be) and hacer (to do).
+There are two main impersonal verbs in Spanish: haber (to have, to be (there is/are, there were)) and hacer (to do).
 Haber is an irregular verb.
 When used as an impersonal verb in the present tense, it has a special conjugation for the third person singular (hay).
 Clauses with the verb haber do not have an explicit subject; its only argument is a direct object noun phrase that does not agree with the verb.
 Haber has its 'natural meaning' of tener 'to have'.